ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/grpc/performing-grpc-streaming.md

   - /swan-lake/learn/network-communication/grpc/performing-grpc-streaming
 ---

 >**Info:** gRPC supports both client and bi-directional streaming.
 In client streaming, the client writes a sequence of messages and sends them to the server via a stream.
 Once the client has finished writing the messages, it waits for the server to read them and return a response.
-In bi-directional streaming, the client and server each sends a sequence of messages using read-write streams that operate independently allowing them to read and write in any order.
+In bi-directional streaming, the client and server each send a sequence of messages using read-write streams that operate independently allowing them to read and write in any order.

 ## Implementing Bi-Directional Streaming